uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-static-configuration.md

 !!! warning "Security Notice"

     Access to the Docker API without restrictions is [not recommended](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html#rule-1-do-not-expose-the-docker-daemon-socket-even-to-the-containers) according to OWASP.
-If the Portal-Gateway is attacked, the attacker can gain access to the underlying host:
+If the Uniport-Gateway is attacked, the attacker can gain access to the underlying host:

     ```text
     [...] only trusted users shouls be allowed to control your Docker dameon [...]